Tuning current flow in superconducting thin film strips by control wires. Applications to single photon detectors and diodes: Nonlinear current pairbreaking

-Shown in Fig. \ref{F16} are the sheet current densities $J_+(x)$ and $J_-(x)$ in a strip calculated from Eqs. (\ref{q}) and (\ref{p}) for parallel and antiparallel $I$ and $I_1$, respectively.
-Here the control current $I_1$ was fixed, and $J_+(x)$ and $J_-(x)$ were calculated at critical currents $I_c^+$ and $I_c^-$ at which $J(x)$ reached $J_d$ either in the center or the edges of the strip.
+Shown in Fig. \ref{F17} are the sheet current densities $J_+(x)$ and $J_-(x)$ in a strip calculated from Eqs. (\ref{q}) and (\ref{p}) for parallel and antiparallel $I$ and $I_1$, respectively.
+Here $I_1$ was fixed and $J_+(x)$ and $J_-(x)$ were calculated at critical currents $I_c^+$ and $I_c^-$ at which $J(x)$ reached $J_d$ either in the center or the edges of the strip.
 For parallel $I$ and $I_1$, the depairing limit is first reached in the center, while for antiparallel $I$ and $I_1$, it happens at the edges.
-As a result, the critical currents $I_c^+$ and $I_c^-$ given by the areas under the curves in Fig. \ref{F16} become markedly different, the difference between $I_c^+$ and $I_c^-$ increases as the control current $I_1$ is increased.
+As a result, $I_c^+$ and $I_c^-$ given by the areas under the curves in Fig. \ref{F17} become markedly different, the difference between $I_c^+$ and $I_c^-$ increases as $I_1$ is increased.

-The critical currents $I_c^+$ and $I_c^-$ were calculated for different $I_1$ ranging from $0$ to $2.2I_d$ and other parameters specified in the caption of Fig. \ref{F16}.
-Using the so-obtained $I_c^+(I_1)$ and $I_c^-(I_1)$, the diode parameter $(I_c^+ - I_c^-)/(I_c^++I_c^-)$ was calculated as a function of $I_1$.
-The result shown in Fig. \ref{F17} suggests that such vortex diode can be quite efficient as it is controlled by current {\it in situ} and does not require any external magnetic field.
-This distinguishes this superconducting diode from other propositions in which the non-reciprocal current response requires an external magnetic field combined with spatial inhomogeneity of materials properties, edge indentations, superconducting-ferromagnetic structures, spin-orbital effects, or unconventional superconductivity with nonzero momentum of Cooper pairs (see, e.g., reviews ~\cite{di1,di2,di3} and the references therein).
+The critical currents $I_c^+$ and $I_c^-$ were calculated for different $I_1$ ranging from $0$ to $2.2I_d$ and other parameters specified in the caption of Fig. \ref{F17}.
+Using the so-obtained $I_c^+(I_1)$ and $I_c^-(I_1)$, the diode efficiency $(I_c^+ - I_c^-)/(I_c^++I_c^-)$ was calculated as a function of $I_1$.
+The result shown in Fig. \ref{F18} suggests that such vortex diode controlled by current {\it in-situ} can be quite efficient.
+This distinguishes this superconducting diode from other propositions in which the non-reciprocal current response requires an external magnetic field combined with spatial inhomogeneity of materials properties, edge indentations, superconducting-ferromagnetic structures, spin-orbital effects, or unconventional superconductivity with nonzero momentum of Cooper pairs ~\cite{di1,di2,di3}.